 No sampling or indoor dining.
 We had to adjust our service delivery and changed how volunteers can safely serve.
 In the case of Honest Weight Food Coop, they were committed to still helping, now more than ever.They turned their efforts to the Unity House food pantry, where we have seen demand skyrocket as more families face food insecurity.
 Together, our staff and Honest Weight worked out a way to still provide those recipes, tips, and tricks while filling a need.

-Honest Weight and our super volunteer recently made available packets of delicious trail mix, along with a brochure on how to make trail mix at home.
+Honest Weight, specifically Catherine working at Honest Weight’s location, recently made available packets of delicious trail mix, along with a brochure on how to make trail mix at home.
 They had a recipe for no–bake granola bars- all using ingredients available in our food pantry.
 Nuts are a nutritional powerhouse- providing healthy fats and more.
 They can also be expensive.
 While our pantry sometimes can get walnuts, items like pecans or seeds are more of a luxury.
 So we appreciate that Honest Weight can help fill a need, broaden food horizons, and make a donation that really packs a nutritional punch.
 Making your own food is better for your health and your wallet, but it too can be seen as a luxury.
 For this reason, we appreciate how their gifts help make cooking at home more accessible by making this easy, in bite-sized doses.

 We miss Catherine, our Rock Star Volunteer, but appreciate that she is still able to serve at a distance.
 Like us, Catherine sees that the pandemic has brought many challenges and brought to light great inequities, some of which are exacerbated by current conditions.
 We are grateful for the commitment by local groups like Honest Weight, for super volunteers who find ways to help, and people’s willingness to adapt to changing times.
 It makes us appreciate all the home-grown love!